hamidfarmani/spotify-stats/README.md

 To deploy the app into your GitHub pages, you can run `yarn run deploy`.

+# Environment variables

+All of the needed environment variables have been mentioned in the `.env.example` file.

+- You need to create your developer account on Spotify and get client ID and the secret and pass them in .env file
+- If you want to send out emails using EmailJs, you need to follow their instructions and provide them in your .env file
+- Provide the base name and url as well

 # Dependencies

 - [React](https://reactjs.org/) 18.2.0
 - [Mantine](https://mantine.dev/) is the theming and styling library used in this project.
 - [Spotify Web API](https://developer.spotify.com/documentation/web-api/reference/#/) has been used get information from Spotify.
+- [EmailJs](https://www.emailjs.com/) has been used to send emails with a template.